 Commissioned from Warrant Officer in April 1944, Barnard was posted to 85 Squadron at Swannington on 27th April 1945 and remained with the squadron until his release from the RAF on 24th July 1946.

-He died in December 2001 in Chichester.
+Barnard died on 30th November 2001 in Chichester.